Click our quick links to navigate our guide

 Stylish options that are equally suited to a period property as a contemporary home, metal windows and doors are a firm favourite among renovators.
 Sleek frames ensure plenty of light floods a space, all while adding an industrial edge that complements almost any scheme.

 With a variety of colours and finishes available, there are a multitude of options on offer.
-Take a look at our specialist guide for tips on choosing the best metal doors and windows for your home.
+Take a look at our specialist guide for tips on picking the best metal windows and doors for your home.
 In terms of reputable companies, you can't go wrong with Crittall, Velfac and Alpine Aluminium.

 24. Best internal door sources